-We expect that the spin-off we completed in 2011 of our timeshare operations and timeshare development business will result in the realization through 2015 of approximately \$400 million to \$450 million of cash tax benefits to Marriott, relating to the value of the timeshare business, including \$76 million of cash tax benefits already realized in 2011 and approximately \$127 million of cash tax benefits we expect to realize in the 2012 fiscal year.
-We did not realize any cash tax benefits in the 2012 first quarter.
+We expect that the spin-off we completed in 2011 of our timeshare operations and timeshare development business will result in the realization through 2015 of approximately \$400 million to \$450 million of cash tax benefits to Marriott, relating to the value of the timeshare business, including \$76 million of cash tax benefits we realized in 2011 and approximately \$127 million of cash tax benefits we expect to realize in 2012.
+We did not realize any cash tax benefits in the first half of 2012.
 For more information on the spin-off, please see Footnote No. 16, "Spin-off" of the Notes to our Financial Statements in this Form 10-Q.